Technical director: Engineering

-In the engineering sector, a Technical Director is often referred to as an engineering manager or technical authority.
+In the engineering sector, a Technical Director (TD) is often referred to as an engineering manager or technical authority.
 They hold a senior leadership position and are responsible for the planning, design, and execution of engineering projects.
 This role bridges the gap between technical teams and organization leadership and plays an important role in making sure that engineering projects and solutions align with overall business objectives.
 According to Rice University, engineering managers come from technical backgrounds and often are proven engineers before they transition to leadership roles like Technical Director.